 Oat straw is natural, non-toxic and considered very safe.

-Exceeding recommended doses however can inhibit MOA-B too much and you will not get the cognitive benefit you’re looking for with oat straw.
+Exceeding recommended doses however can inhibit MAO-B too much and you will not get the cognitive benefit you’re looking for with oat straw.

 Oat straw is available as powdered leaves and stems in capsule form, oat straw extract standardized 10:1 or 20:1, and alcohol extract tinctures.